onzfonz/comp227/src/content/7/en/part7e.md

 If your application displays graphs, there are multiple options to choose from.
 Both [recharts](http://recharts.org/en-US/) and [highcharts](https://github.com/highcharts/highcharts-react) are well-recommended.

-The [immutable.js](https://github.com/facebook/immutable-js/) library maintained by Facebook provides, as the name suggests, immutable implementations of some data structures.
+The [Immer](https://github.com/mweststrate/immer) library provides immutable implementations of some data structures.
 The library could be of use when using Redux, since as we [remember](/part6/flux_architecture_and_redux#pure-functions-immutable) in part 6, reducers must be pure functions, meaning they must not modify the store's state but instead have to replace it with a new one when a change occurs.
-Over the past year, some of the popularity of Immutable.js has been taken over by [Immer](https://github.com/mweststrate/immer), which provides similar functionality but in a somewhat easier package.

 [Redux-saga](https://redux-saga.js.org/) provides an alternative way to make asynchronous actions for [Redux Thunk](/part6/communicating_with_server_in_a_redux_application#asynchronous-actions-and-redux-thunk) familiar from part 6.